 To apply for an HMCE competition, students must complete Advocacy, be currently enrolled in Advocacy, or have equivalent credit from their prior law school.
 The HMCE Board evaluates candidates’ legal writing and oral advocacy skills, as well as their experience and knowledge with the subject matter of a particular competition.
 A competitive spirit and the ability to work independently with assigned team members are required.
 Applications for most competitions generally are solicited in the Fall, with some applications being solicited in the Spring.

-HMCE holds tryouts on a rolling basis from August through November each year.
+HMCE holds tryouts on a rolling basis.
 See the Application Information link to the left for more details.

-Students selected for an External Moot Court team are highly encouraged enroll in Honors Moot Court External 396, and will receive up to 2 course credits for participation in an external competition.
-There is no formal class requirement, although participants must be self-directed and will be required to register for Honors Moot Court External 396A, which is a weekly meeting timeslot.
+Students selected for an External Moot Court team are highly encouraged to enroll in Honors Moot Court External 396, and will receive up to 2 course credits for participation in an external competition.
+Credits from selected external moot court competitions may be applied toward the Certificates offered by the High Tech Law Institute, the Center for Global Law & Policy, and the Center for Public Interest & Social Justice.
+There is no formal class requirement, but participants must be self-directed and schedule their own team meetings as would lawyers working on specific projects in a law firm.
+Participants will also be required to register for Honors Moot Court External 396A, which is a weekly meeting time slot.
 This required time is set aside to attend training sessions and team meetings.

 A member of the Santa Clara Law faculty or a practicing attorney will serve as a coach for each team.
 Generally, coaches bring both expertise in the competition topic (e.g., refugee law) and experience in appellate advocacy (e.g., brief writing and oral argument skills) or ADR for competitions of other formats.

-The HMCE Board assigns a budget to each competition and covers the following approved expenses for competitors and coaches, which are limited by the Law Schol Travel Policy: (1) copying, binding, and mailing; (2) flights; (3) hotel; (4) ground transportation; and (5) meals during travel.
+The HMCE Board assigns a budget to each competition and covers the following approved expenses for competitors and coaches: (1) copying, binding, and mailing; (2) flights; (3) hotel; (4) ground transportation; and (5) meals during travel.